-Assurance, stakeholders, and other existing performance indicators from both public and commercial populations. - (b) The corporation shall provide an enrollee a choice of plans.
-The corporation may select a plan if no selection has been received before the coverage start date.
-Once enrolled, an enrollee has an initial 90-day, free-look period before a lockin period of not more than 12 months is applied.
-Exceptions to the lock-in period must be offered to an enrollee for reasons based upon good cause or qualifying events. - (c) The corporation may consider contracts that provide family plans that would allow members from multiple state and federally funded programs to remain together under the same plan. - (d) All contracts must meet the medical loss ratio requirements under s.
+Assurance, stakeholders, and other existing performance indicators from both public and commercial populations. - (b) Enrollees must be provided a choice.
+The corporation has the authority to select a plan if no selection has been received before the coverage start date.
+Once enrolled, enrollees have an initial 90-day free look period before a lockin period of not more than 12 months is applied.
+Exceptions to the lock-in period must be offered to enrollees for good cause reasons and qualifying events. - (c) The corporation may consider contracts that provide family plans that would allow members from multiple state and federal funded programs to remain together under the same plan. - (d) All contracts must meet the medical loss ratio requirements under s.
 624.91. - (6) BENEFITS.-The corporation shall establish a benefits package that is actuarially equivalent to the benchmark benefit plan offered under s.
-409.815(2), excluding dental, and meets the alternative benefits package requirements under s.
-1937 of the Social Security Act.
-Benefits must be offered as an integrated, single package.
+409.815(2), excluding dental, and meets the alternative benefits package requirements under section 1937 of the Social Security Act.
+Benefits must be offered as an integrated, single package. - (a) In addition to benchmark benefits, health reimbursement

-- (a) In addition to benchmark benefits, health reimbursement accounts or a comparable health savings account for each enrollee must be established through the corporation or the contracts managed by the corporation.
-Enrollees must be rewarded for healthy behaviors, wellness program adherence, and other activities established by the corporation which demonstrate compliance with preventive care or disease management guidelines.
-Funds deposited into these accounts may be used to pay cost-sharing obligations or to purchase over-the-counter health-related items to the extent allowed under federal law or regulation. - (b) Enhanced services may be offered if the cost of such additional services provides savings to the overall plan. - (c) The corporation shall establish a process for the payment of wrap-around services not covered by the benchmark benefit plan through a separate subcapitation process to its contracted providers if it is determined that such services are required by federal law.
+1219 accounts (HRAs) or a comparable health savings account for each 1220 enrollee must be established through the corporation or the 1221 contracts managed by the corporation.
+Enrollees must be rewarded 1222 for healthy behaviors, wellness program adherence, and other 1223 activities established by the corporation which demonstrate 1224 compliance with preventive care or disease management 1225 quidelines.
+Funds deposited into these accounts may be used to 1226 pay cost-sharing obligations or to purchase over the counter 1227 health related items, to the extent allowed under federal law or 1228 regulation.

+- (b) Enhanced services may be offered if the cost of such additional services provides savings to the overall plan. - (c) The corporation shall establish a process for the payment of wrap-around services not covered by the benchmark plan through a separate subcapitation process to its contracted providers if it is determined that such services are required by federal law.
 Such services would be covered when deemed medically necessary on an individual basis.
 The subcapitation pool is subject to a separate reconciliation process under the medical loss ratio provisions in s.
 624.91. - (d) A prior authorization process and other utilization controls may be established by the plan for any benefit if approved by the corporation. - (7) COST SHARING.-The corporation may collect premiums and copayments from enrollees in accordance with federal law.